United Nations (gang): Conflict with the Wolfpack Alliance

+At approximately 1:30 am on May 28, 2023, Amarpreet Samra (a.k.a.
+"Chucky") was shot dead in South Vancouver as he exited a wedding reception at Fraserview Banquet Hall.
+He and his brother Ravinder Samra were both in attendance and both aligned with the United Nations gang.
+In August 2022, both brothers had been listed by the Combined Forces Special Enforcement Unit British Columbia as one of 11 criminals who could post a threat to public safety due to links with extreme levels of gang violence.
+The Samra brothers had been linked with a number of killings and shootings in British Columbia by law enforcement.
+Investigators believe the shooting was targeted and related to ongoing gang conflict.

 Structure

 Hierarchy

 After expanding to other parts of Canada, the criminal organization became more structured.
 It adopted a hierarchy system using military ranks.
 Each province in the country is attributed a Commander who chooses different Generals for each city.
 This method of work enabled the high-ranked members of the organization to stay more discreet and safe from police arrests as their identities stay unknown.
 According to a 2016 presentation by Sgt.
 Doug Spencer of the RCMP & The Odd Squad Productions, the gang currently has no hierarchy.
 A large percentage of the original members are either in prison, dead, deported, or have disappeared.
 Some members still continue to exist, however only living off the name UN.